theshamuel/hhchecker/README.md

       --telegram.channelId=   the channel id for private channel only [$TELEGRAM_CHANNEL_ID] --telegram.message=     the text message not more 255 letters [$TELEGRAM_MESSAGE]

+config:
+      --config.enabled        enable getting parameters from config.
+In that case all parameters will be read only form config [$CONFIG_ENABLED]
+      --config.file-name=     config file name (default: hhchecker.yml) [$CONFIG_FILE_NAME]

 Help Options:
   -h, --help                  Show this help message
 ```